beetbox/beets/docs/reference/config.rst

         key: value
         foo: bar

-In YAML, you will need to use spaces (not tabs!) to indent some lines.
-If you have questions about more sophisticated syntax, take a look at the `YAML`_ documentation.
+In YAML, you will need to use spaces (not tabs!) to indent lines.
+If you have questions about YAML's syntax, you can review the `YAML`_ documentation.

 .. _YAML: http://yaml.org/

-The rest of this page enumerates the dizzying litany of configuration options available in beets.
+The remainder of this document describes the numerous configuration options that are available in beets.
 You might also want to see an :ref:`example <config-example>`.